-- I. OT services are considered not medically necessary if any of the following is determined: - The individual's condition does not have the potential to improve or is not improving in response to therapy; or would be insignificant relative to the extent and duration of therapy required; and there is an expectation that further improvement is NOT attainable. - Improvement or restoration of function could reasonably be expected as the individual gradually resumes normal activities without the provision of skilled therapy services.
-For example: - An individual suffers a transient and easily reversible loss or reduction in function which could reasonably be expected to improve spontaneously as the patient gradually resumes normal activities; - > A fully functional individual who develops temporary weakness from a brief period of bed rest following abdominal surgery.
+I. PT services are considered not medically necessary if any of the following is determined:

+- The individual's condition does not have the potential to improve or is not improving in response to therapy; or would be insignificant relative to the extent and duration of therapy required; and there is an expectation that further improvement is NOT attainable. - The individual's condition is strictly of a behavioral nature without any associated motor involvement that impacts functional activities (e.g., ADHD, anxiety). - Improvement or restoration of function could reasonably be expected as the individual gradually resumes normal activities without the provision of skilled therapy services.
+For example: - An individual suffers a transient and easily reversible loss or reduction in function which could reasonably be expected to improve spontaneously as the patient gradually resumes normal activities; - A fully functional individual who develops temporary weakness from a brief period of bed rest following abdominal surgery.

-- Therapy services that do not require the skills of a qualified provider of OT services.
-Examples include but not limited to: - Activities for the general good and welfare of patients - General exercises (basic aerobic, strength, flexibility or aquatic programs) to promote overall fitness/conditioning - Services/programs for the primary purpose of enhancing athletic or recreational sports. - Massages and whirlpools for relaxation - General public education/instruction sessions - Repetitive gait or other activities and services that an individual can practice independently and can be self-administered safely and effectively. - Activities that require only routine supervision and NOT the skilled services of a occupational therapy provider - When a home exercise program is sufficient and can be utilized to continue therapy (examples of exceptions include but would not be limited to the following: if patient has poor exercise technique that requires cueing and feedback, lack of support at home if necessary for exercise program completion, and/or cognitive impairment that doesn't allow the patient to complete the exercise program) - Documentation fails to objectively verify subjective, objective and functional progress over a reasonable and predictable period of time. - The physical modalities are not preparatory to other skilled treatment procedures. - Modalities that have been deemed to provide minimal to no clinical value independently or within a comprehensive treatment for any condition and/or not considered the current standard of care within a treatment program - Infrared light therapy - Vasopneumatic device - Treatments are not supported in peer-reviewed literature. - II.
+- Therapy services that do not require the skills of a qualified provider of PT services.
+Examples include but not limited to: - > Activities for the general good and welfare of patients - General exercises (basic aerobic, strength, flexibility or aquatic programs) to promote overall fitness/conditioning - Services/programs for the primary purpose of enhancing or returning to athletic or recreational sports. - Massages and whirlpools for relaxation - General public education/instruction sessions - Repetitive gait or other activities and services that an individual can practice independently and can be self-administered safely and effectively. - Activities that require only routine supervision and NOT the skilled services of a physical therapy provider - When a home exercise program is sufficient and can be utilized to continue therapy (examples of exceptions include but would not be limited to the following: if patient has poor exercise technique that requires cueing and feedback, lack of support at home if necessary for exercise program completion, and/or cognitive impairment that doesn't allow the patient to complete the exercise program) - Documentation fails to objectively verify subjective, objective and functional progress over a reasonable and predictable period of time. - The physical modalities are not preparatory to other skilled treatment procedures. - Modalities that have been deemed to provide minimal to no clinical value independently or within a comprehensive treatment for any condition and/or not considered the current standard of care within a treatment program - Infrared light therapy - > Vasopneumatic device - Treatments are not supported in peer-reviewed literature. - II.
 The following treatments are considered not medically necessary because they are nonmedical, educational or training in nature or related to academic or work performance.
-In addition, these treatments/programs are specifically excluded under many benefit plans: - driving safety/driver training - back school - vocational rehabilitation programs and any programs with the primary goal of returning an individual to work - work hardening programs - education and achievement testing, including Intelligence Quotient (IQ) testing - educational interventions (e.g., classroom environmental manipulation, academic skills training and parental training) - services provided within the school setting and duplicated in the rehabilitation setting - III.
-Duplicative or redundant services expected to achieve the same therapeutic goal are considered not medically necessary.
-For example: - Multiple modalities procedures that have similar or overlapping physiologic effects (e.g., multiple forms of superficial or deep heating modalities) - Same or similar rehabilitative services provided as part of an authorized therapy program through another therapy discipline. - When an individual receives physical, occupational, or speech therapy, the therapists should provide different treatments that reflect each therapy discipline's unique perspective on the individual's impairments and functional deficits and not duplicate the same treatment.
-They must also have separate evaluations, treatment plans, and goals.
-When an individual receives manual therapy services from a physical therapist and chiropractic or osteopathic manipulation, the services must be documented as separate and distinct, performed on different body parts, and must be justified and non-duplicative.
+In addition, these treatments/programs are specifically excluded under many benefit plans: - back school - vocational rehabilitation programs and any program with the primary goal of returning an individual to work - work hardening programs - education and achievement testing, including Intelligence Quotient (IQ) testing - educational interventions (e.g., classroom environmental manipulation, academic skills training and parental training) - services provided within the school setting and duplicated in the rehabilitation setting